IBM/design-kit/.github/ISSUE_TEMPLATE/-axure--carbon-kit.md

 ## Detailed description

 Describe in detail the issue you're having.
-Please include whether or not this is part of Sketch Libraries or the larger Sketch Kit file.
+Please include whether or not this is related to the Axure widget library or the template file.

 > Which kit version are you using?